barkengmad/Quiet-Guide/README.md

    - Device will restart and connect to your network
 5. **IP Address:** Device vibrates the last part of its IP address after connection
 6. **Web Access:** Use the vibrated IP to access web interface (e.g., `http://10.10.10.165`)
-7. **Training Mode:** Enable Training Mode in the web dashboard for learning the device
+7. **Training Mode:** Enable Wim Hof Training in the web dashboard for learning the device

 ### **Getting Started with Training Mode**

 For first-time users, Training Mode provides an excellent way to understand the meditation flow:

 1. **Connect to Web Interface:** Open the device's IP address in your browser
-2. **Enable Training Mode:** Click the "Enable Training Mode" button on the dashboard
+2. **Enable Wim Hof Training:** Click the "Enable Wim Hof Training" button on the dashboard
 3. **Watch Real-time Updates:** See detailed explanations for each phase as you progress
 4. **Learn the Process:** Understand what each vibration pattern means and what to expect
 5. **Disable When Ready:** Turn off Training Mode for distraction-free meditation sessions

 Training Mode provides educational content explaining the science and technique behind each phase, making it perfect for learning the Wim Hof breathing method.
+Note: training guidance currently covers the Wim Hof flow.

 ### **Understanding IP Address Vibration**